cyphunk/humanism.sh/README.md

     fileprocs)
     Show pid's touching file

+    libtree)
+    print lib dependency tree for $1 using only strings dbg libtree [ignorelibs] <TARGET>
+      example:
+      dbg libtree [ld.so.1 libc.so libpthread.so.0 libc.so.6] <TARGET>

 ### sshrc

-carry all of the above commands with you
+carry all of the above commands with you.
+Will source ``myrc`` file from humanism.sh base directory, if it exists.